 Sara Margrethe Oskal is an actress theater/film director poet and screenwriter.
 She was nominated for the Nordic Council Literature Prize in 2017.
 Sara Margrethe Oskal has her own eyesight and interpretation of her culture.

-Mona J. Hoel wrote the manuscript for the feature film NATT filmed in June of the same year with Guri Glans, Henrik Rafaelsen and Jørgen Langhelle in the lead role.
+Mona J. Hoel wrote the manuscript for the feature film NIGHT filmed in June of the same year with Guri Glans, Henrik Rafaelsen and Jørgen Langhelle in the lead role.
 The film is about neurologist and mother-in-law Emma who suddenly gets a message that turns her life on her head.
 We follow her in the quest to stop her ex-husband from taking over responsibility for the children.
 The film is in edit aiming for a premiere at the Oslo Pix.
 If we don’t make the deadline we’ll screen ‘work in progress’.

 2012 Freedom from fear has now completed the documentary film NORWAY LONG for Norway’s Sports Federation sold and shown at NRK.